idvorkin/idvorkin.github.io/_d/balance2.md

 ## More resources

-Oddly, not a tonne of books on the topic.
-Juggling elephants is a fun parable style book on it.
+Oddly, not a ton of books on the topic.
+Juggling elephants is a fun parable-style book on it.
 {%include amazon.html asin="B000W94H3K" %}